msftcangoblowm/drain-swamp/docs/getting_started/from-source.rst

 Fully support running from source code

 ``howto.txt`` has instructions on how to package.
 The package is not assumed to be installed.
-So the drain-swamp and pipenv-unlock can run direct from source code.
+Commands :command:`drain-swamp`, :command:`scm-version` can run direct from source code.

 Requires: